 Free payroll software automates the process of paying wages and saves you a lot of time every month.
 However, how do you choose the best payroll software and accounting programs?
 We are here to help with that!

 Here are some of the best payroll services for small business:

-And before getting to them, you should also check Amelia, an appointment booking plugin for WordPress.
-With its great UX, it’s a great addition for any website involving booking appointments.
+And before getting to them, you should also check Amelia, a WordPress appointment booking plugin.
+With its great UX, it’s a great addition to any website involving booking appointments.

 Top Payroll Software for Small Businesses: Gusto